BIDS/repro-case-studies/case-studies/dholland.md

 author: David Holland and Denise Holland
 ---

 My name is David Holland.
 I am a Professor of Mathematics and Atmosphere Ocean Science at New York University's Courant Institute.
-I study global sea level rise in a changing climate, specifically, how changes in global weather patterns affect the melting of the great ice sheets.
+I study global sea level rise in a changing climate, specifically, how changes in global weather patterns affect the melting of the great ice sheets, with Denise Holland, who is the Field and Logistics Manager for our field research program.

 # Workflow